joemoose/psiops/docs/equipment.md

 ## Inventory

-To carry your equipment, you have **12** inventory slots: **two** in your hands, **four** on your body, and **six** in a rucksack.
-Inventory slots are abstract and rearrangeable.
-To use an item, place it in your hands; to wear it or keep it at the ready, place it on your body; and the rest goes into the rucksack.
+You have **12** inventory slots for carrying equipment: **two** in your hands, **four** on your body, and **six** in your rucksack.
+Inventory slots are abstract and can be rearranged.
+To use an item, place it in your hands; to wear it or keep it at the ready, place it on your body; the rest goes in your rucksack.

-The number of inventory slots each piece of equipment occupies depends on its size, bulk, or the number of hands required to use it, as follows:
+The number of inventory slots each piece of equipment occupies depends on its size, bulk, or the number of hands required to use it effectively, as follows:

 - Items occupy **1** inventory slot unless otherwise specified.
-- Small items, such as grenades, can be bundled, with multiple units occupying **1** inventory slot.
-If any bundled item is carried, it occupies **1** slot.
+- Small items, such as grenades, can be bundled so that multiple units occupy **1** slot.
+If only one of the bundled items is carried, it still takes up **1** slot.
-- Other smaller, standard items, such as a combat knife or the individual components in your basic kit, **don’t take up** a slot.
+- Other small, standard items, such as a combat knife or the individual components of your basic kit, **don’t** take up a slot.
 - Bulky, heavy, or two-handed items occupy **two** slots.
-- Ballistic armor occupies **1–3** slots based on its level of protection.
+- Ballistic armor occupies **1–3** slots, depending on its level of protection.
 - Equipment that requires two people to lift can’t be stored in your inventory.
 Other transport methods will be needed.

+The GM can help you clarify the required inventory slots for all your equipment.

 ### Retrieval